gjaldon/comet_wrapper/README.md

 ### Withdrawing Tokens

-To witdhraw a Compound III token like cUSDCv3, you may use either `withdraw` or `redeem`.
+To withdraw a Compound III token like cUSDCv3, you may use either `withdraw` or `redeem`.
 For example:

 - `cometWrapper.withdraw(amount, receiver, owner)` - `amount` is the number of Compound III tokens to be withdrawn.
 You can only withdraw tokens that you deposited.
 - `cometWrapper.redeem(amount, receiver, owner)` - `amount` is the number of Wrapped Compound III tokens to be redeemed in exchange for the deposited Compound III tokens.

+### Claiming Rewards

+Comet tokens deposited in CometWrapper will continue to accrue rewards if reward accrual is enabled in Comet.
+CometWrapper keeps track of users' rewards and users would earn rewards as they would in Comet.
+The only difference is in claiming of the rewards.
+Instead of claiming rewards from the CometRewards contract, users will claim it from CometWrapper like so `cometWrapper.claimTo(alice)`.